redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-1/README.md

 # Admin Training VM Setup - Stage 1

-Here are steps to build the VM image from Ubuntu 18.04 with:
+Here are steps to build VM Stage 1 from Ubuntu 18.04 with:
 - Docker networking
-- vanilla VNC
+- Vanilla DNS
-- vanilla DNS
+- Vanilla VNC
 - Redis Insight
-- Node containers stopped and removed.
+- Node containers - stopped and removed.

 Nodes will run in containers, but they look like VMs as shown.